pinarol/MovieBook/README.md

 * A generic network layer that can decode any Network response to the specified `Decodable` object: See `NetworkManager`
 * Transforming decoded network result and errors into UI models.
 See `MovieSearchViewModel`
-* Filtering and debouncing the search input to avoid unnecessary queries.
+* Filtering and debouncing the search input to avoid unnecessary nerwork activity.
 See: `MovieSearchViewController`